 The Ceramext™ technology includes US Patent Nos.: 7,704,907, 8,216, 955, and 8,901,023 titled "Synthesized Hybrid Rock Composition, Method, and Article Formed by the Method"; US Pat.
 No. 6,547,550 "Apparatus for Hot Vacuum Extrusion of Ceramics", and US Pat.
 No. 9,102,569, "Process for Hot-Forging Synthetic Ceramic."
 Ceramext holds related patents in Canada, Mexico, South Africa, China, Australia, and India.

 Having developed its hot-forging methods Ceramex™ technology can transform even low-cost waste materials into advanced impermeable high strength patented ceramic compositions.
-Some new ceramic compositions are derived from such waste materials as mine tailings, quarry fines, biomass ash, incinerator ash, and coal fly ash.
+Some new ceramic compositions are derived from such waste material as reservoir sediments, mine tailings, quarry fines, biomass ash, incinerator ash, and coal fly ash.
 This technology can produce high quality ceramic products suitable for marketing at competitive prices.
 Waste materials can be recycled using this technology to produce high quality floor, wall and roof tiles, building cladding, bricks, pavers, and other ceramic products.